eosrio/hyperion-docs/docs/docker.md

 sudo docker-compose logs -f
 ```

-and to bring all containers down run:
+And to bring all containers down run:

 ```
 sudo docker-compose down